zendiy-mgos/hcsr04/README.md

 ```js
 let distance myHCSR04.getDistance(temperature);
 ```
-Return distance in millimiters or `NaN` on failure.
+Returns distance in millimiters or `NaN` on failure.

 |Parameter||
 |--|--|